17 March 2015

 09 March 2015

 Browsing on Amazon last year, I spotted this DVD in my ‘recommendations’.
 I assume it was because David Tennant is in one of the main roles, as I knew nothing about either of the other two co-stars.
 The blurb made it sound interesting, in the light rom-com genre that we enjoy for a relaxing evening in, so it went on my wishlist.
-I was given it last Christmas and we watched it last night with our son and a visiting friend.
+I was given it last Christmas, and we watched it last night with our son and a visiting friend.

 Lara is quite hot-tempered and wants their wedding to be private, so the wedding planners decide to move the location to Hegg, a (fictional) little-known island in the Hebrides.
-James has written a long book supposedly based on Hegg which makes it sound a lot more appealing than it really is.
+James has written a long book, supposedly based on Hegg, which makes it sound a lot more appealing than it really is.

 Meanwhile on Hegg, we meet Katie, the one unmarried young woman in a population of 75.
 She has suffered more than one disappointment in love, and has decided to give up on relationships.
 She has been living elsewhere but has returned to look after her terminally ill mother whose one wish is to travel the world…

 It’s not deep or thought-provoking, other than, perhaps, the glimpse into the lives of the famous that shows how very intrusive and painful media interest can be.
 But it’s a good story and made an excellent light evening’s watching which we all enjoyed.
-The ending was, perhaps, a bit too abrupt, but overall we thought it a pleasant film.
+The ending is, perhaps, a bit too abrupt, but overall we thought it a pleasant film.

 It's rated 12 (12A in the US) which seems about right; there are some minor instances of bad language as well as references to ‘adult’ topics; however, there’s no nudity, only mild violence, and nothing explicit.
 It’s not a storyline that is likely to appeal to anyone under the age of about 14 or 15 in any case.